yongfook/mojosaas-open/README.md

 This data is cached and refreshed every 5 minutes.

-Revenue stats are also [verified by Stripe](https://www.indiehackers.com/product/mojosaas/revenue).
+Revenue stats on [Mojosaas.com](https://www.mojosaas.com) are also [verified by Stripe](https://www.indiehackers.com/product/mojosaas/revenue).